 Feature Overview Video

 Chart View allows you to create visualizations for your data, displaying information in a variety of popular chart formats.
-Our intuitive chart configuration panel makes it easy to select the perfect settings to best represent your SmartSuite data.

-The Report Toolbar Introduction outlines the primary controls for modifying views - all of which are available in Chart View - and provides links to dive deeper into each controls' functionality.
+The Report Toolbar Introduction outlines the primary controls for modifying views - all of which are available in Chart View - and provides links to dive deeper into each control’s functionality.

 Supported Chart Types

-Supported Field Types and Functions
+Summary of Field Types and Functions

 Field Type | Function |